GSFC-EPG/oe-gnss-sdr-manifest/README.md

 Place all of the files directly in the FAT32 partition, except for the rootfs tarball, which should be extracted into the EXT4 partition.

+If you are experiencing issues with the fpga load command in u-boot and would like to continue booting the image, remove `run loadfpga &&` from `uenvcmd` in the file `uEnv.txt`.

 Using the SDK
 ---------------